Rohitrana2429/CSES/README.md

 ## Appendix

-this is for the competitive programing
+this is for  competitive programing